Europe Travel Guide: Top Cities, Routes, and Tips

 Lofoten

-In our Norwegian highlights, we can’t miss the Lofoten, a group of islands in the north of Norway.
+In our Norwegian highlights, we can’t miss the Lofoten Islands, a group of islands in northern Norway.
 The untouched wilderness on these islands is ideal for hiking and biking.
 The Lofoten Islands are so far north that the sun shines at night in summer, and you can enjoy the northern lights in winter.

 While there, you must visit the Lofotr Viking Museum, where you can learn a lot about the Norsemen.
-The museum also offers a realistic Viking show in the winter in an authentic Viking longhouse with authentic catering.
+The museum also offers a realistic Viking show in the winter, featuring an authentic Viking longhouse and catering.

 Iceland